A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Introduction

 This effective sample size is interpreted as the number of independent samples from $\pi$ that would yield the same variance as exhibited by the Markov chain $X_{0:T}$ for $\varphi$.
 Nonetheless, it is not without limitations: it directly targets a specific aspect of the convergence of the Markov chain, namely the agreement in terms of a specific functional, rather than a more fundamental property of the chain itself.
 While this may serve as a surrogate (for example when $\varphi$ is a collection of moments), it does not provide a complete picture of the convergence behaviour of the chain.

-Complementary to Gelman--Rubin-style diagnostics, few but important monitoring tools have been proposed that directly assess the convergence of the Markov chain to stationarity in terms of a given metric, always either the total variation or the Wasserstein distance, as far as we are aware.
-A notable example is~\citet{biswas2019estimating} who obtain generally applicable and computable (via Monte Carlo) upper bounds to both distances.
-Their method is based on a debiasing technique using coupled Markov chains, originating from~\citet{glynn2014exact,jacob2020unbiasedmcmc}.
+Complementary to Gelman--Rubin-style diagnostics, few but important monitoring tools have been proposed that directly assess the convergence of the Markov chain to stationarity in terms of a given metric, always either the total variation or the Wasserstein distance as far as we are aware, or in terms of Stein's discrepancies~\citep{gorham2015measuring,gorham2017measuring,srinivasan2025the}.
+When considering the total variation or Wasserstein metrics, the idea of diagnosing convergence using coupled Markov chains has been recognized early~\citep{Johnson1996convergence} and has played an important role.
+A notable example is \citet{biswas2019estimating} who obtain generally applicable and computable (via Monte Carlo) upper bounds to both total variation and Wasserstein distances.
+Their method is based on a debiasing technique using coupled Markov chains, originating from \citet{glynn2014exact,jacob2020unbiasedmcmc}.
 For instance, for the total variation, $\norm{\mu_t - \pi}_{\tv}$ can be upper bounded by $\Exp\curly*{(\ceil{\tau} - L - t) / L}$, where $\tau = \min\left(t > L \mid X_t = Y_{t-L}\right)$ and $(X_t)_{t \geq 0}$ and $(Y_t)_{t \geq 0}$ are marginally distributed according to the same Markov chain.
 Implementing such a method in practice often amounts to designing a coupling between the two lagged chains, $\bar{K}(x_t, y_{t-L}, \dd x_{t+1}, \dd y_{t+1-L})$ under which $\tau$ is almost surely finite.
-Many such couplings have since been proposed in the literature, covering a range of popular kernels~(see \citealt{ceriani2024linearcostunbiasedposteriorestimates,heng2019couplings,jacob2020unbiasedsmoothing,lee2020coupled,corenflos2025pdmp,Papp2024couplings,wang2021coupling,biswas2022coupling} and Section~\ref{app:couplings} for a longer discussion).
-Still, the total variation and the Wasserstein distances are difficult to interpret on their own, which limits their applicability in practical scenario: given the information that $\norm{\mu_t - \pi}_{\tv} < \epsilon$, practitioners may find it challenging to determine the implications for their specific problem.
-Additionally, the lag $L > 0$ is a hyperparameter chosen such that $X_L$ is approximately at stationarity.
-Choosing it ahead of time is therefore a somewhat circular exercise as it can be picked based on an upper bound that depends upon it.
-In other terms, \citet{biswas2019estimating} is likely more useful as an alert tool, providing warnings when the Markov chain does not converge, or as a comparison tool, where different kernels can be pitched together, rather than as an actionable quantity in the case when it does converge.
+Many Markov kernel couplings have since been proposed in the literature, covering a range of popular kernels~ \citep{heng2019couplings,jacob2020unbiasedsmoothing,lee2020coupled,wang2021coupling,biswas2022coupling,ceriani2024linearcostunbiasedposteriorestimates,Papp2024couplings,corenflos2025pdmp}, which we shall review in Supplement~\ref{app:couplings}.
+While it can simply be taken equal to $1$, the lag $L > 0$ is a hyper-parameter controlling the tightness of the bound $\Exp\curly*{(\ceil{\tau} - L - t) / L}$, and ideally chosen such that $X_L$ is approximately at stationarity.
+Calibrating it must therefore be implemented as an adaptive offline procedure, first using some pre-fixed choice for $L$ (e.g., $L=1$), and updating $L$ as to eventually make the bounds non-vacuous~\citep[Section 2.3]{biswas2019estimating}.
+Another practical choice~\citep[Section 3]{atchade_unbiased} is to choose $L$ adaptively as a statistic of the meeting time $\tau$, for instance the 95\% percentile of meeting times thus observed for a previous choice of $L$.
+Both choices give implementable and practical ways to upper bound the total variation and Wasserstein distances of the Markov chain to the target.